Cruise review: Royal Caribbean’s Icon of the Seas is even bigger, bolder, and better than I expected

 Royal Caribbean’s Icon of the Seas (Photo: Royal Caribbean)

-Family Time on Icon of the Seas
+Family time on Icon of the Seas

 While there’s plenty of adults-only entertainment and spaces onboard, Icon of the Seas is a family cruise ship through and through.
 That’s clear not just in the almost urban-planning-like care and thoughtfulness that went into the ship’s design and layout, but also in the onboard entertainment and family programming.